-Our seven fully online undergraduate programs consist of 60 semester hours of upper division coursework.
+Our six fully online undergraduate programs consist of 60 semester hours of upper division coursework.
 While UWF offers most of the required lower division courses online, we also partner with state and community colleges to help meet course requirements so students can complete their degrees at UWF.

 Online degrees may not be available in all states.
 If you are an out-of-state student, please review our State Authorization Status to confirm that the program is available in your state.